gabriel-aranha/go-mocker/README.md

     }
     ```

 7. This above example was for GET requests without JSON body.
-However, you can also send a body to the POST request and receive an unique GET response.
+However, you can also send a body to the PUT request and receive an unique POST response.
     ```
     {
         "body": {